ComponentKitchen/Composable/README.md

   created with Composable, this is the default behavior only for scalar- or plain object-valued properties.

+* `preferBaseGetter`: Invokes the base getter first.
+If that returns a truthy value, that is returned immediately.
+Otherwise, the result of the mixin getter is returned.
+Setters are invoked base first, then mixin.

 * `preferBaseResult`: This rule invokes the base method first.
 If that returns a truthy value, that is returned immediately.
 Otherwise, the mixin method is invoked, and its result is returned.

+* `preferMixinGetter`: Invokes the mixin getter first.
+If that returns a truthy value, that is returned immediately.
+Otherwise, the result of the base getter is returned.
+Setters are invoked base first, then mixin.

 * `preferMixinResult`: The converse of the above rule.
 This rule invokes the mixin method first.
 If that returns a truthy value, that is returned